saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 The only thing we changed is the value of the driver!!

-When we run this in the interpretor, we get the following:
+When we run this in the interpreter, we get the following:

 ```python
 bash-4.4$ python